top

 officially opened by Justin Miller, Chairman Sotheby's Australia on Saturday, 19 August.
 The exhibition included 85 works, from as early as 1943, oil paintings, drawings, pastels and watercolours some works have not been previously seen.
 The exhibition held for 3 months was a fabulous success and canvassed by the ABC TV Australian National News.

 Perceval continued with his art until his death in 2000.
-As the last of the original core of the Antipodeans, his death was considered a great tragedy.
-Prior to his death Scudding Swans (1959) sold for $552,500, a record for a living Australian painter.
-Perceval is survived by his four children, all of whom
+As the last of the original core of the Antipodeans, Perceval death was considered a great tragedy.

+Galeria Aniela provides an independent professional service and experienced guidance representing clients best interest in the art market.
+We offer friendly service that others are unable to match.
 Whether you are a first-time buyer, an astute investor or enthusiastic collector, our people focused approach ensures an enjoyable and rewarding experience.

 Testimonials

-Click on the picture - Watch the Video
+Click on the picture

 Fine Art is one of the most enjoyable and viable